hahaharry10/Practice_C/inlineIncrement/README.md

 methods, and understand why the LHS and RHS increment ways result in undefined behaviour.

+# Preamble
+It may not be the right way to write a document like this, but the document will be written and is intended to be read in chronological order.
+The subsequent sections may assume knowledge from the previous sections.
+So feel free to skip sections, but you may have to read the preceeding sections anyway.

+Disclaimer: I am learning as I write the document, and try correct all my mistakes but I may miss some.
+Please contact me or create an issue regarding any mistakes.

-# File structure
+## File structure
-All source files (obviously) have the `.c` file extension, and all assembly files have the `.s` file extension, and the related files have the same name.
+All source files (obviously) have the `.c` file extension, and all assembly files have the `.asm` file extension, and the related files have the same name.
 The names match the code snippets under the [aim](#aim).
 The source files are
 called:
 - [correctWay.c](./correctWay.c)